Fivetran Orchestrator

 icon: ${FIVETRAN_ICON}

-This example sends a request to Fivetran to force resync the table specified in the YAML config file.
+This example requests Fivetran to force-resync the table specified in the YAML config file.

 "Fivetran Connector Force Resync":